clebin/SpectrumAssetMaker/README.md

 ### Importing Tilemap layers ###

 If --layer-type is set to 'all' (default) or 'tilelayer', the tool will create code for each tilemap layer.
-The tool will ignore any layers that are not set to 'visible'.
+The tool will include hidden layers unless --ignore-hidden-layers is set to true.

 The layer name will be used for variable and file naming, unless --name is specified.